top of page

 Search

-Leadership at Trinity: A Note from Rev. Scott
+Leadership at Trinity: A Note the Rector

 Friends, As the new year gets underway, I’m deeply grateful for the members of Trinity who have offered themselves for service on our Vestry.
 The Vestry is a lay leadership body that works in close partnership with the Rector for the good of the parish.
 There are many ways to define leadership.
 One of the best I’ve heard goes like this: “Leadership is a process that enables individuals to work together to achieve results they could never achieve working alone.”
 In many ways,